When Should You Use A Power Of Attorney, Or A Guardianship?

-Courts won’t institute a guardianship, is a Power of Attorney would be sufficient to protect the incapacitated person.
+Courts may not institute a guardianship if a Power of Attorney would be sufficient to protect the incapacitated person.

 Probate or guardianship questions?
 The Law Offices of Larry E. Bray can help with any probate matter.
 Contact West Palm Beach estate planning lawyer Larry E. Bray today to schedule a consultation.